 Dst.Country you have now just answered the question "where outside of the US has my Xbox been communicating with?"

 Tools to Help You and What's Up Next

 There are a ton of useful functions built right into Gravwell, such as Saved Queries, Dashboard, Macros and Actionables, which we will continue to detail in more deeper dive blogs.
 But the big news is that in the Big Bang release we are bringing these creature comforts and starting points directly to you.
 Preset queries, dashboards, resources and playbooks to get you started on your way!

 In Part 4 of the HOWTO blog series it's time to reveal all the cool new features in the Big Bang Release!
-If you'd like to follow along and see how Gravwell can empower you on your analytical journey, it's as easy as signing up for the community edition and giving it a try.
+If you'd like to follow along and see how Gravwell can empower you on your analytical journey, it's as easy as signing up for a free trial and giving it a try.

 Until next time!